-Ellie Cole has won six Paralympic gold medals in swimming.
-She lost her right leg to cancer when she was three years old.
+Ellie has won 17 Paralympic medals including 6 Gold medals.
+When she was 3 years old, she lost her right leg to cancer.

 Teacher: from our brainstorm, what words would you use to describe Ellie?
 What makes you say that?